Threni (Stravinsky): History

-Stravinsky composed Threni between the summer of 1957 and the spring of 1958, beginning it on 29 August 1957 at the piano of the nightclub in the hotel where he was staying in Venice, and completing it before 27 March of the next year.
+Stravinsky composed Threni between the summer of 1957 and the spring of 1958, beginning it on 29 August 1957 at the piano of the nightclub in the hotel where he was staying in Venice, and completing it before 27 March 1958.
 It was first performed on 23 September 1958 in the hall of the Scuola Grande di San Rocco, Venice.
-The composer conducted soloists Ursula Zollenkopf, Jeanne Deroubaix, Hugues Cuénod, Richard Robinson, Charles Scharbach and Robert Oliver, the NDR Chor and the NDR Sinfonieorchester.
-Stravinsky dedicated the performance to Alessandro Piovesan, director of the Venice Biennale, who had recently died.
+The composer conducted soloists Ursula Zollenkopf, Jeanne Deroubaix, Hugues Cuénod, Richard Robinson, Charles Scharbach, and Robert Oliver, the NDR Chor, and the NDR Sinfonieorchester.
+He dedicated the performance to Alessandro Piovesan, director of the Venice Biennale, who had recently died.

 The first Paris performance, on 14 November 1958, was disastrous.
-According to Stephen Walsh, Pierre Boulez failed to fulfil his undertaking to obtain adequate performers, and those that he could obtain broke down several times.
+According to Stephen Walsh, Boulez failed to obtain adequate performers, and those he could obtain broke down several times.
 The audience response was polite at first, but when Stravinsky refused to return and take a bow, it gradually descended into jeers.
 Stravinsky said he would never conduct in Paris again.
-Stravinsky felt humiliated by what he called a "scandalous concert", writing in his diary immediately after the performance that it was the "unhappiest concert of my life" and blaming Boulez for the result.
-Robert Craft adds that Boulez had promised to rehearse Threni, but failed to do so.
-Stravinsky nevertheless had a share in the blame for not cancelling the concert despite the pleas of family and friends, including his wife and Nadia Boulanger.
-Conceding that the performance was a "catastrophe", Boulez nevertheless insisted that he had in fact participated in the piano rehearsals, together with Stravinsky, whom he had tried in vain to persuade to be more firm with the singers.
-He concluded that Stravinsky "was not a good conductor; he was a terribly lousy conductor", and the problems with the singers were compounded because "the orchestra had been ill-prepared by Craft".
+He felt humiliated by what he called a "scandalous concert", writing in his diary immediately after the performance that it was the "unhappiest concert of my life" and blaming Boulez for it.
+Craft adds that Boulez had promised to rehearse Threni, but failed to do so.
+Stravinsky nevertheless had a share in the blame for not canceling the concert despite the pleas of family and friends, including his wife and Nadia Boulanger.
+Conceding that the performance was a "catastrophe", Boulez nevertheless insisted that he had in fact participated in the piano rehearsals, together with Stravinsky, whom he had tried in vain to persuade to be firmer with the singers.
+He concluded that Stravinsky "was not a good conductor; he was a terribly lousy conductor", and the singers' problems were compounded because "the orchestra had been ill-prepared by Craft".
 While agreeing that the singers were "absolutely awful", Boulez protested they had been chosen not by himself, but by an agent in charge of the Aix-en-Provence festival.